hamyyy/SFML-Template/README.md

 * **.vscode/c\_cpp\_properties.json** - You'll see **compilerPath** & **includePath**.
 The compilerPath includes all the compiler's directories so, the includePath only needs the root project directory and any additional libraries you want to include.
 SFML is included as well in this boilerplate.
 See details below.

   * _"compilerPath"_ - Path to the compiler's binary to use (in our case, it's MinGW GCC.
   * _"includePath"_ - Used by the C/C++ extension for additional include directories.
-We include the relative project directoy by default.
+The relative project directoy is included by default.
 You can also add directories recursively with **/****

 * **.vscode/settings.json** - Contain all of your workspace settings & overrides VS Code's main settings.json.
 Here are some settings of interest:

   * _"files.exclude"_ - Add any filetypes you want to exclude from the folder panel.
   * _"files.encoding"_ - This uses the same encoding as CodeBlocks (**windows1252**), but feel free to change it to suit your needs.
-  * _"editor.fontFamily"_ - I set this to Courier by default to that CodeBlocks feel.
+  * _"editor.fontFamily"_ - I set this to Courier by default.
 Change/remove this line if you want to stick to VS Code's default (Consolas), or your own preference.
 Same with _"editor.fontSize"_ & _"editor.lineHeight"_.
   * _"terminal.integrated.env.****"_ - Environment variables for use when the terminal runs.
 Note: These override the OS defaults.

 * **.vscode/launch.json** - Used to store the configuration to launch the debugger.